 (a) 50% of the W-2 wages paid with respect to the qualified trade or business, or

-(b) 25% of its W-2 wages plus 2.5% of the unadjusted basis, immediately after acquisition, of all qualified property.
-“Qualified Property” means tangible property subject to depreciation under §167, used to produce qualified business income.
+(b) 25% of its W-2 wages plus 2.5% of the unadjusted basis of all qualified property when acquired.
+“Qualified Property” means tangible property used to produce QBI subject to depreciation under §167.

 Specified Service Businesses.
-Taxpayers with pass-through income from specified service businesses in the fields of health, law, accounting, actuarial science, performing arts, consulting, athletics, financial services, and brokerage services are not eligible for the deduction.
-Architects and engineers are excepted.
+Taxpayers with pass-through income from specified service businesses in the fields of health, law, accounting, consulting, athletics, financial services, and brokerage services are not eligible for the deduction with the exception of architects and engineers.

 NEW RULES ON DEDUCTIONS